Minimal model program for algebraically integrable foliations and generalized pairs: Introduction

-The first results to prove are the cone theorems for Theorem \ref{thm: main mmp foliation}(1) and Theorem \ref{thm: main mmp gpair}(1).
-As a positive beginning, the cone theorem for projective algebraically integrable foliations is already known \cite{ACSS21}.
-With some adjustments to the details of the proofs, the same approach used in \cite{ACSS21} also works for algebraically integrable generalized foliated quadruples (Theorem \ref{thm: cone theorem gfq}).
-In particular, the cone theorem for algebraically integrable generalized foliated quadruples implies the cone theorem for generalized pairs by letting $\Ff=T_X$.
+The first result to prove is the cone theorem.
+As a positive beginning, the cone theorem for algebraically integrable foliations is already known, as seen in \cite[Theorem 3.9]{ACSS21}.
+With some adjustments to the details of the proofs, the same approach used in the proof of \cite[Theorem 3.9]{ACSS21} also works for algebraically integrable generalized foliated quadruples (Theorem \ref{thm: cone theorem gfq}).
+Since the proof of the cone theorem depends on induction on dimension by adjunction, a crucial part of our proof is the adjunction formulas for generalized foliated quadruples, proven in Section \ref{sec: adjunction}.
+Indeed, we present a precise adjunction formula in Section \ref{sec: adjunction} as we aim to prove the ACC for lc thresholds (Theorem \ref{thm: acc lct alg int gfq}) and the global ACC (Theorem \ref{thm: global acc alg int gfq}) for algebraically integrable generalized foliated quadruples (Section \ref{sec: acc gfq}).
+These two results will not be used in the rest of the paper, but are expected to be useful for future research.

+Now, the cone theorem for algebraically integrable generalized foliated quadruples implies the cone theorem for generalized pairs by letting $\Ff=T_X$.
+It is worth mentioning that our approach to prove the cone theorem is different from the one in the proof of \cite{HL21a}.
+More precisely, the proof in \cite{HL21a} depends on the subadjunction formula for NQC generalized pairs, but we do not have these formulas for non-NQC generalized pairs yet (although we will prove them in the later part of the paper).

-Now we move on to prove the rest of Theorem \ref{thm: main mmp foliation}(1).
+With the cone theorem established, we can move on to prove the rest of Theorem \ref{thm: main mmp foliation}(1).
 We only need to show that each step of a $(K_{\Ff}+B)$-MMP is also a $(K_X+\Delta)$-MMP for some lc pair $(X,\Delta)$.
-To do this, we first show that $(X,\Ff,B)$ satisfies a property called ``ACSS" and that this property is preserved under each step of the MMP (Lemma \ref{lem: ACSS mmp can run}).
-The property "ACSS", named in honor of Ambro-Cascini-Shokurov-Spicer, can be viewed as the analogue of the concept of qdlt (cf. \cite{dFKX17}) for algebraically integrable foliations; see Definition \ref{defn: ACSS f-triple} for details.
-With this, we prove the termination of MMP with scaling for algebraically integrable foliations satisfying the property ``ACSS" and with very exceptional foliated log canonical divisor (Theorem \ref{thm: mmp very exceptional alg int fol}), which implies that F-dlt foliated triples are always ACSS.
-This implies the rest of Theorem \ref{thm: main mmp foliation}(1).
-Note that the same approach to the proof also works for $\Qq$-factorial generalized foliated quadruples with F-dlt singularities.
+To do this, we need to show that $(X,\Ff,B)$ satisfies a property called ``ACSS" (see Definition \ref{defn: ACSS f-triple}) and that this property is preserved under each step of the MMP.
+The latter is established in Lemma \ref{lem: ACSS mmp can run}, which is based on the cone theorem.
+To prove the former, i.e., that F-dlt implies ACSS, we only need to show the termination of MMP with scaling for $\Qq$-factorial F-dlt algebraically integrable foliations with very exceptional foliated log canonical divisors.
+This primarily relies on the general negativity lemma \cite[Lemma 3.3]{Bir12} and the cone theorem, and is proven in Theorem \ref{thm: mmp very exceptional alg int fol}.
+We note that the same approach to the proof also works for $\Qq$-factorial generalized foliated quadruples with F-dlt singularities.